water2001-hub/Umbraco-CMS-7.12.4---RCE-POC-Reverse-Shell/README.md

-# Umbraco CMS 7.12.4 RCE POC / Reverse Shell
+# Umbraco CMS 7.12.4 RCE PoC / Reverse Shell

 ## Overview
 This repository contains a Proof-of-Concept (PoC) exploit for an authenticated Remote Code Execution (RCE) vulnerability in Umbraco CMS 7.12.4.